 Winner by 4%

-Acumatica rates % higher than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12455 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you feel comfortable giving your boss negative feedback?" and "Do Your Company Leaders Do What They Should to Retain You as an Employee?".
+Acumatica rates % higher than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12462 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Is your company invested in your career growth?" and "How often do you get valuable feedback on how to improve at work?".

-Acumatica rates % lower than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 8826 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Do you believe you're paid fairly?".
+Acumatica rates % lower than Microsoft on Compensation Culture Ratings vs Microsoft Ratings based on looking at 8832 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Do you believe you're paid fairly?".

 Team Culture Ratings vs Microsoft